 Interview With Real Estate Brokers

-So, a family member or friend introduces you to an acquaintance, a real estate agent, to help you sell your house.
-As things progress, the agent is late for showings, fails to complete all the necessary paperwork, and generally not very accessible.
-Choosing the right person to sell your home is very important.
-It can affect everything from the selling price to the time and effort involved in selling your home.
+Let's say a family member or friend introduces you to an acquaintance, a real estate agent, to help you sell your house.
+As things progress, the agent is late for showings, fails to complete all the necessary paperwork, and is generally not very accessible.
+These behaviors and habits can make selling your house even harder than it already is.

-Questions to Ask Real Estate Brokers
+Questions To Ask Real Estate Brokers

 - How many years have you been in business?